-Uncle Silver’s trick put a pause to the fighting, as everyone in the trailer held on to the sides to prevent from being tossed about.
+Uncle Silver’s trick put a pause to the fighting.
+Everyone held on to the sides to prevent from being tossed about.
 The man who had been climbing lost his balance and fell, but unfortunately, he fell inside.
 Uncle Silver continued the swerving to deter others from following in.

 Ravi readied the umbrella in one hand.
 He had to be prepared to strike at an agent the moment there was an opportunity to move.
 Madhu and Anurag could only take care of so many.

 But it was futile.
 Above them, he noticed a rope-ladder descending from the helicopter.
-Three agents were hanging from it.
-One by one, the men jumped inside the trailer, and with that, they vastly outnumbered the resistance in terms of skill.
+Three agents were climbing down it.
+One by one, the men jumped into the trailer.
+With that, they vastly outnumbered the resistance, at least in terms of skill.

-Ravi swung the umbrella at an agent, but the man almost lazily deflected it with one hand and landed the other fist in Ravi’s chest, putting the fight out of him.
+Ravi swung the umbrella at an agent, but the man almost lazily deflected it with one hand.
+The man’s other fist got Ravi in the chest, putting the fight out of him.
 Subro was dealt with just as easily, picked up from behind the Captura and incapacitated.

 Then, all six of the men focused on the cousins.
 Anurag was first to go down, screaming as he clutched at his left side.
 Madhu followed him before long.

-After that, an agent put his head and one arm through the cabin’s rear window, to grab Uncle Silver’s collar, and ordered him to pull the truck to the side.
+After that, an agent put his head and an arm through the cabin’s rear window, grabbing Uncle Silver’s collar.
+He ordered the old man to pull the truck to the side.

-Five minutes later Ravi, Subro, Madhu, Anurag and Uncle Silver were all kneeling down on the side of the road, hands tied behind their backs.
+Five minutes later Ravi, Subro, Madhu, Anurag and Uncle Silver were all kneeling down by the side of the road, hands tied behind their backs.
 Ms. Dixit paced in front of them.

 ‘All that trouble, for nothing!’ she laughed.
 ‘Your tricks are growing old.
 There used to be an element of surprise about your family.
 Now you’re almost… predictable!
 Can you guess how we sniffed you out?
 Any of you?’